Essential Tools for Freelancing Productivity

 12. Freelance Finance & Invoicing

 a.
 Zoho Invoice (Free, Easy) — Professional invoicing with GST support.
-Mobile app available.
+A mobile app is available.

 b.
 Wave (Free, Easy) — Well-rounded invoicing and accounting tool for freelancers.

 c.
-Refrens (Free, Easy) — Indian alternative for invoicing with TDS/GST options.
+Refrens (Free, Easy) — An Indian alternative for invoicing with TDS/GST options.

 Pro Tip: If you only handle a few projects a month, full-fledged invoicing tools are not essential.
 With a selective clientele and low volume, it's perfectly manageable to create and track invoices using Excel, Google Sheets, or even a simple custom template on your Wix site.
-But consistency, good record keeping and clear organization is important.
+But consistency, good record-keeping and clear organization are important.

 OPTIONAL TOOLS